Fun Fact

 - Small businesses

-Not ideal for:
+Less ideal for:

-- Highly specialized technical fields
+- Advanced technical fields

-- Developers requiring deep code analysis
+- Developers needing deep code analysis

 Final Verdict